 Department store perfume

-That perfume they’re selling at the duty-free shop in the airport could very well be a fake, according to the blog, Duty-Free Buzz.
-It’s not just at the airport that you’ll find counterfeit perfume, but at the airport, there’s a greater chance that the retailer from whom you’re buying it has no idea if he’s selling a counterfeit version.
-So, in other words, the duty-free shop may be selling what it believes to be the real deal, but it’s not.
+That perfume they’re selling at the duty-free shop in the airport could very well be a fake.
+It’s not just at the airport that you’ll find counterfeit perfume, but at the airport, there’s a greater chance that the retailer you’re buying it from has no idea if he’s selling a counterfeit version.
+In other words, the duty-free shop may be selling what it believes to be the real deal, but it’s not.
 You’re far better off buying perfume directly from its manufacturer or in a department store that you trust.

 “Airport parking garages tend to overcharge for long- and short-time parking,” points out Gari Anne Kosanke, who finds herself at the airport frequently because her spouse works there.
 “There are a lot of privately owned parking garages near airports that are way more affordable.
 Some even provide free shuttles to the airport.”

 You can get started choosing an off-site parking lot or garage using a website like Cheap Airport Parking.
 Now that you know what not to do in an airport, here’s what you probably shouldn’t do on a plane.